 Early meetings were geared toward ensuring all team members were informed of Graham County residents' needs, including improved access to employment, medical facilities, commercial centers and educational facilities.

-Another project team meeting, in Graham County in September 2015, was held to provide team members with the opportunity to see how winter weather, fog, washouts/landslides, slow-moving vehicles and accidents – in combination with steep roadway grades, narrow lanes and sharp curves – affect travel time reliability.
+A project team meeting held in Graham County in September 2015 provided team members with the opportunity to see how winter weather, fog, washouts/landslides, slow-moving vehicles and accidents – in combination with steep roadway grades, narrow lanes and sharp curves – affect travel time reliability.

 The project team met Aug.
-23-24, 2016, to conduct a design workshop where, with local input, the project team brainstormed potential design options to meet the transportation needs of Graham and Cherokee Counties.
-The project team discussed options for existing roads, potential new alignments and features, such as passing/climbing lanes, while keeping in mind the needs of Graham County residents and the preliminary purpose statement for the project.
+23-24, 2016, to conduct a design workshop.
+With local input, the team brainstormed potential design options to meet the transportation needs of Graham and Cherokee Counties.
+The group discussed options for existing roads and potential new alignments and features, such as passing/climbing lanes, while keeping in mind the needs of Graham County residents and the preliminary purpose statement for the project.

-Since then, the Federal Highway Administration and NCDOT have been coordinating with regulatory and resource agencies, local elected officials and governmental staff to identify study corridors to be presented to the public.
-After receiving input on the proposed study corridors, formal planning and design studies under the National Environmental Policy Act will begin in Summer 2019.
-Additional project details will be available at the public meetings and on this project website as studies progress.
+The Federal Highway Administration and NCDOT have since been coordinating with regulatory and resource agencies, local elected officials and governmental staff, and conducting public outreach.
+After receiving input at Public Meetings held on February 12 and 14, 2019, formal planning and design studies under the National Environmental Policy Act (NEPA) began in summer 2019.